kkevn/ScoreStore/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/HoI-ORoXd3Q/0.jpg"
 alt="ScoreStore Demo" width="640" height="360" border="10" /></a>

 Want to try it out?
-Register an account and see the live demo hosted on Heroku: [https://scorestore.herokuapp.com](https://scorestore.herokuapp.com)
+Register an account and see the live demo hosted on ~~Heroku~~ Railway: [https://scorestore.up.railway.app/](https://scorestore.up.railway.app/)

+#### :exclamation: Live Demo Update :exclamation:

+*As of 08/25/2022, [Heroku announced an end to all of its free hosting services](https://blog.heroku.com/next-chapter) that ScoreStore was originally using.
+As a result, I have migrated the live environment to Railway.
+Please note, Railway's free service has a monthly limit of 500 hours, and so the live environment may be unavailable at times.*

 ---